Interested in researching your Italian ancestry?

 Join us for the IGG monthly meetings, live or virtually!

-We’re thrilled to once again welcome leading professional genealogist Joel Cole, who will be presenting:
+We’re thrilled to once again welcome popular speaker Alec Ferretti who will be premiering a brand new talk, A-Files Boot Camp.

-TO REGISTER for this webinar, please visit: https://zoom.us/webinar/register/WN_s8MeS9FWSGiJEbyairojhg – this talk is open to both members and non-members, so please feel free to spread the word!
+Click here to register for this meeting – this talk is free and open to both members and non-members, so please feel free to spread the word!

 Due to COVID-19, in-person meetings are not taking place at this time.
 We have held and intend to continue to hold Zoom meetings and webinars, and IGG members will be notified of these via e-mail.